-Financial Information Is there a fiscal impact?
-Yes No If yes, account name/number: N/A Is it currently budgeted?
-Yes No Explanation of Fiscal Impact: There is not a rec quirement for mat itching funds on this grant, although a minimum of 10 hours per trailer and 25 hours per r dumpster of in-l -kind match is anticipated.
-A low estimate fo the number of hours each year would be 2,250 ho ours, which would d be valued at over \$45,000 per year (\$270,000 total, over the length of the six year per rformance period) 1).
-Alternatives The alternative, choosing to not authorize applica this project. ition, would remov ove the opportunity to receive the funding for Board Action Taken: Motion: 1) Aye/Nay (Vote Recorded By)
+Financial Information Is there a fiscal impact? ☐ Yes ☐ No)

+If yes, account name/number: N/A

+Is it currently budgeted?
+Yes N lo

+Explanation of Fiscal Impact: This grant re equires no fiscal reportin g of matching funds.

+Alternatives The alternative, choosing to not authorize acceptable project. ceptance, would remove the opportunity to receive the funding for

+Board Action Taken: Motion: 1) Aye/Nay

+(Vote Recorded By)